Frankenstein Cookies (Matcha Sugar Cookies)

 Wet Ingredients

-2-4dropsnatural green food dye*optional for a brighter green cookie
+- 2-4 drops natural green food dye* optional for a brighter green cookie

 Dry Ingredients